ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2017-03-03-thinking-farewell-aaron-jesse-johnny.md

 The conversation artists have with us, with society, through their music, should be free to evolve, to come from left field, to honestly connect with what is inside or underlying, without the restriction of having to have mass appeal.
 Jesse's vision for how this  can be supported and enabled, is to help them connect much more directly with their audience, broadening their horizon for making a living as a working artist.

-In [https://cashmusic.org/](CASH Music) he has built the infrastructure for this, from  the philosophy to the technology.
+In [CASH Music](https://cashmusic.org/) he has built the infrastructure for this, from  the philosophy to the technology.
 Next is the know-how  of what it takes to be a working musician.
 He engages makers and listeners alike on the tools of the trade, and makes available the  resources for everyone to make more informed choices in music.
 An important part of this is inviting us all into the CASH Family.

 Jesse believes everyone deserves to be able to pursue their dreams and live their best lives.
 Over the past 3 years we have seen this belief manifested in the way in which Jesse operates, specifically through CASH but also as a human being and a Fellow.
 He contributes a great deal to others within and beyond the fellowship by demonstrating the intrinsic values of openness and being part of an inclusive thriving community.